Maps

 In the historic fishing village of Steveston, take a break from the cold weather to learn about the history of the fishing industry on the west coast of Canada at the Gulf of Georgia Cannery National Historic Site.
 Exhibits include displays of the giant machinery used to process and can the fish, and a look at how advancements in technology have had an impact on sustainability.

 A trip to the Okanagan is perfect for wine and food lovers.
-From January 17 to February 11 2024, savour three-course meals (wine pairings optional, but recommended) during the popular Dine Around event.
+Savour three-course meals (wine pairings optional, but recommended) during the popular Dine Around events.

 High on Ice Festival in Fort St. John